LakshmanjeeChappa/Network_security/Siem.md

 Explain the flags
 -T

-What I saw:
-Runs a test mode — no real traffic, just config validation.
+Runs a test mode — no real traffic, just config validation.Used to make sure the config has no mistakes.

-My note:
-Used to make sure the config has no mistakes.

 -c

-What I saw:
-Loads the specific config file (suricata.yaml).

-My note:
-Points Suricata to the right configuration.
+Loads the specific config file (suricata.yaml).Points Suricata to the right configuration.

 -v

-What I saw:
-More detailed messages printed on screen.

-My note:
-Shows what Suricata is doing, so I can catch problems.
+More detailed messages printed on screen.Shows what Suricata is doing, so I can catch problems.

 Command: